Ahmed-Fayed/Traffic-Sign-Classification/README.md

 # Traffic-Sign-Classification
 I have implemented a classifier for 43 different traffic signs in 3 different methodolgies:

-fisrt is the Sequential Model
+--> Fisrt is the Sequential Model

-Second is the Functional Model
+--> Second is the Functional Model

-Third is the Subclassing Model which uses python class to build models or submodels and inherting from keras Model Module
+-->  Third is the Subclassing Model which uses python class to build models or submodels and inherting from keras Model Module

 # The Model Performance